MjCode01/Hacktoberfest2020-Expert/README.md

 - What is the duration of Hacktoberfest 2020?
   - It is from 1st october to 31st october 2020.

-- What is the event for?
+- What is this event for?
   - For the open source community engagement.

+- Can anyone participate?
+  - Yes, anyone with a github account.

 ### *I will do my best to merge as much as possible from everyone.
 However, time is limited and the merge conflicts are horrible <3*